 I’m in Sri Lanka!
 I touched down at Colombo Airport and shared an Uber with a random Iranian guy I met in the departure pick-up.
 He thought it appropriate to talk about Iran v Australia world cup qualifying match for the entire journey (Australia lost).

-I took a few walks around the neighborhood to get an idea of how people were living, what were in their stores and what street food wouldn’t burn a hole in my mouth.
+I took a few walks around the neighborhood to get an idea of how people were living, what was in their stores, and what street food wouldn’t burn a hole in my mouth.

 After two days in Colombo, I was definitely ready to head south to a beach town.
 I took the two-hour train, which cost $1.50.
 It traveled along the coast with beach views while the jungle loomed on the other side of the carriage.

 Arriving in Unawatuna, a small beach town on the southern coast of Sri Lanka, I felt much more relaxed than in Colombo.
 I put in a few shifts of work on the computer at a local cafe but mixed that in with workouts at a local gym and several beach sessions of the course.